lneely/acme-utils/README.md

 # acme

-This is a collection of configuration files and scripts that I find useful for my daily workflow in acme ([plan9port](https://github.com/9fans/plan9port) version, this is not tested in [edwood](https://github.com/rjkroege/edwood)).
+This is a collection of configuration files and commands that I find useful for my daily workflow in acme ([plan9port](https://github.com/9fans/plan9port) version, this is not tested in [edwood](https://github.com/rjkroege/edwood)).